Geocodio/docs/source/index.html.md

 # Overview

+The Geocodio API provides two main capabilities: **geocoding** to convert addresses to coordinates (and vice versa), and **distance calculation** to compute distances and travel times between locations.

-The Geocodio API supports three different methods for processing your data.
-Geocodio is designed to make high-volume geocoding and data enrichment easier, yet we also support real-time single requests.
-The method you choose will largely depend on your workflow and the amount of addresses or coordinates that you are looking to process.
+Both capabilities offer synchronous endpoints for real-time requests and asynchronous options for high-volume processing.
+The method you choose will largely depend on your workflow and the volume of data you need to process.

+## Geocoding

+Geocoding endpoints convert addresses into geographic coordinates (forward geocoding) or coordinates into addresses (reverse geocoding).
+You can also append additional data fields such as congressional districts, timezones, and census information.

 Single and batch geocoding methods are synchronous, meaning that you have to wait for the data to be fully processed and will receive it directly in your API response.
 The [list geocoding](#geocoding-lists) method is asynchronous and requires a second request to be made to download the data once it is ready.